feagi/feagi-core/README.md

-# FEAGI Core
+# FEAGI

-High-performance Rust libraries for bio-inspired neural computation and evolutionary artificial general intelligence.
+Framework for Evolutionary Artificial General Intelligence - High-performance Rust libraries for bio-inspired neural computation.

 ## What is FEAGI?